Pazopanib (Votrient ®)

 Pazopanib is used to treat renal cell carcinoma that has spread outside the kidney.
 It can also treat some soft tissue sarcomas.

-Pazopanib is a type of treatment called a multi-kinase inhibitor.
+Pazopanib is a type of treatment called a tyrosine kinase inhibitor (TKI), also known as a cancer growth inhibitor.
 Kinases are important proteins in the body that regulate how the cells grow and divide.

 If pazopanib isn’t recommended for you, it may not be available on the NHS, although you may be given it as part of a clinical trial.

-We have outlined the most common side effects but haven't included those that are rare and therefore unlikely to affect you.
-If you notice any effects that aren't listed here, discuss them with your doctor or specialist nurse.
+We explain the most common side effects but haven't included all the less common ones as they are unlikely to affect you.
+If you have any side effects that we don’t mention, tell your doctor or specialist nurse.

 Pazopanib can cause high blood pressure in some people.
 You should let your doctor know if you already have high blood pressure before starting this treatment.

 Your blood pressure will be checked regularly for the first six weeks of treatment.
-If high blood pressure develops, it’s most likely to happen within the first few weeks of taking the drug.
+If your blood pressure goes up, it’s most likely to happen within the first few weeks of taking the drug.
 If you develop high blood pressure, you will be prescribed medicines to help control it.